williamDalston/schrodingers-cat-website/content/articles/qc-critique-003.md

 ### Gives Meaning to Evolution

-If the universe wants to know itself, evolution isn't random—it's purposeful.
+If the universe wants to know itself, evolution isn't random it's purposeful.
 This gives meaning to the development of life and consciousness.

 ### Explains Measurement